EMGuyant/inquisitive-nature/_posts/2022-10-24-power-bi-filter-context.md

 ![Updated Total Sales by Product Type](/assets/img/2022-10-23-power-bi-filter-context/total-sales-product-type-2.gif)

 We update the filter expression of the `CALCULATE()` function to `AllSales = CALCULATE([SalesAmount2], ALL(Products[Color], Products[ProductType]))`.
-After updating the measure the `AllSales` column of the table visual updates to the totals sales value.
+After updating the measure the `AllSales` column of the table visual updates to the total sales value.
 The column now displays the expected 109.85M value and is no longer impacted by the filter context created by the slicer visual.

 Another option to remove the filter context within `CALCULATE()` is to use the `REMOVEFILTER()` function.